iterate-ch/docs/mountainduck/issues/index.md

 **Missing Files in Windows Explorer**<br/>
 Windows has a limitation on the maximum path length.
 It might happen that Mountain Duck exceeds this maximum for long file names when trying to create placeholders in the local cache.
 If Mountain Duck is unable to create a placeholder file for a remote file it will not appear in the Windows Explorer listing.

-To work around this Windows limitaion you can enable long path support in Windows 10 as of version 1607.
+To work around this Windows limitation you can enable long path support in Windows 10 as of version 1607.

 1. Open the *Local Group Policy editor* (search for *Edit Group Policy*)
 2. Navigate to *Local Computer Policy → Computer Configuration → Administrative Templates → System → Filesystem*